 Arizona’s Wildlife Hijacked by Special Interest GroupsPosted on , updated on

-The management of Arizona’s wildlife has been hijacked by special interest groups that control who serves on the Arizona Game and Fish Commission (AZGFC).
-For the past eight years the commission selection process has been controlled by a board whose primary concerns are protecting cattle grazing, land rights, and trophy hunting.
-The AZGFC is charged with establishing policy for the Arizona Game and Fish Department (AZGFD) to manage and conserve the state’s wildlife.
+The management of Arizona’s wildlife has been hijacked by special interest groups that control who serves on the Arizona Game and Fish Commission (“Commission”).
+Since 2010 the Commission selection process has been controlled by a board whose primary concerns are protecting cattle grazing, land rights, and the interests of specific hunting groups.
+The Commission is charged with establishing policy for the Arizona Game and Fish Department (AZGFD) to manage and conserve the state’s wildlife.
 The Commission and Department claim to manage wildlife under “the Public Trust Doctrine” for the benefit of all citizens.
 However, even the interests of rank and file hunters are not being heard by the Commission, let alone those of hikers, wildlife watchers and others who enjoy Arizona’s amazing wild places without consuming wildlife.

-For decades, Arizona had a commission appointment process through which applicants would apply directly to the governor’s office.
-Candidates included men and women with conservation backgrounds, including some with wildlife biology degrees.
+Prior to 2010, Arizona had an appointment process through which Commission applicants would apply directly to the governor’s office.
+Candidates were interviewed through rigorous, but informal, processes by diverse organizations including hunting, environmental, and animal advocacy groups, which submitted names of preferred candidates to the governor.
+There was no requirement that the governor choose any recommended candidate.
+Over the years, wildlife biologists, women, and even non-consumptive users served on the Commission.
 It was far from being a perfect process, but there was opportunity to get more diverse applicants into the process, and to have direct participation.

-That changed in 2010 when the Arizona Legislature passed Senate Bill 1200, which created the Arizona Game and Fish Commission Appointment Recommendation Board to “recommend” candidates to the Commission.
-Unfortunately the board is controlled by ranchers and trophy hunters, whose primary interests are not wildlife protection.
-The board interviews finalists chosen from applicants and forwards the names of two to five candidates to the governor, who is restricted by law to selecting one “board endorsed” candidate.
+That changed in 2010, when the Arizona Legislature passed SB1200 (Ariz.
+Rev. Stat.
+Ann. §17-202 (2010)) which was signed into law by then-Governor Jan Brewer, creating the Arizona Game and Fish Commission Appointment Recommendation Board (“Board”).
+This special-interest board was created to ensure that members of specific hunting groups and friends in the ranching community control who is appointed to serve on the Commission and limit the governor’s power to consider and appoint applicants that are not referred by the Board.
+Applicants are chosen by the Board which interviews finalists and forwards the names of two to five candidates to the governor, who is restricted by law to selecting one “board endorsed” candidate.

-Unlike the Commission which webcasts its meetings, the recommendation board meetings and interviews of candidates are not available to view online, although they are open to the public.
-ADLA volunteers have attended and recorded board meetings which are posted on ADLA’s YouTube channel.
-The 2018 meeting is posted here.
-We believe that all citizens should be aware of the lack of transparency of the basis on which the board selects applicants that it will allow the governor to consider.
-Volunteers who have attended opine that the process is loose and politically biased.
+Unlike the Commission which webcasts its meetings, the Board’s meetings and interviews of candidates are not available to view on line (although they are open to the public).
+ADLA volunteers have attended and recorded board meetings and interviews from 2017 – 2021, which are posted on ADLA’s YouTube channel.

-ADLA believes that the Game and Fish Recommendation Board’s creation was one of many steps backward in the 2010-2011 time period.
+ADLA believes that the Board’s creation was a major step backwards for wildlife protection.
 It not only deprives animal protection groups of participation in the selection process, it excludes rank and file hunters while giving power to 1% of hunters who belong to special interest clubs that helped pass this legislation.
-Please watch these interviews and contact Governor Doug Ducey and your state legislators to tell them you think the board needs to be abolished.
+Please watch these interviews and contact Governor Doug Ducey and your state legislators to tell them you think the Board needs to be abolished.
 Also contact ADLA to let us know if you want to learn more about wildlife management in Arizona and how you can help.

 By Stephanie Nichols-Young and Karen Michael, Animal Defense League of Arizona